harimenath/Deep_PPI/README.md

 # Deep_PPI
 ## Protein-Protein Interaction Prediction with Deep Learning

+This was developed as part of MIT 6.S191 - Intro to Deep Learning during IAP 2020.

 We develop a framework to predict protein-protein interactions in humans.
 We learn a low-dimensional embedding of the protein sequences using an LSTM autoencoder, then use these embeddings to generate a unique "fingerprint" to represent the interaction.
 We then learn a deep CNN to predict interaction based on the fingerprints.
 Below is an image of one such fingerprint, the outer product of two 128-length protein sequence embeddings.

 ![PPI fingerprint](img/interactionFingerprint1.PNG)